Macadamia

 Shaping the tree for a long and productive life.

 A macadamia tree can produce for decades, but only if it is shaped with care.
 Pruning is the task that keeps the tree healthy, tidy and open to the light, year after year.
+At Culpan we see pruning as a patient dialogue with the crop: it is not about cutting for the sake of cutting, but about reading each tree, identifying its needs and guiding its growth so it keeps its balance throughout its productive life.
+It is one of the tasks that best reflects the long-term view with which the family works the farm.

 Flower buds about to open at the Culpan farm